-Studies in 2008 found Medicare patients with COPD incur annual health care costs \$15,000 to \$20,000 greater than costs for patients without COPD, with the majority of this cost resulting from inpatient hospitalizations for COPD.3 In one study, hospitalizations due to COPD cost over \$19,000 on average whereas hospitalizations unrelated to COPD had an average cost below \$4,000.4 In addition, patients who are admitted for COPD exacerbations have been shown to have a higher rate of subsequent readmission and mortality.5 The Inpatient COPD Exacerbation episode-based cost measure was recommended for development by an expert clinician
+Studies in 2008 found Medicare patients with COPD incur annual health care costs \$15,000 to \$20,000 greater than costs for patients without COPD, with the majority of this cost resulting from inpatient hospitalizations for COPD.3 In one study, hospitalizations due to COPD cost over \$19,000 on average whereas hospitalizations unrelated to COPD had an average cost below \$4,000.4 In addition, patients who are admitted for COPD exacerbations have been shown to have a higher rate of subsequent readmission and mortality.5 The Inpatient COPD Exacerbation episode-based cost measure was selected for development based on input from an expert clinician committee-the Pulmonary Disease Management Clinical Subcommittee-because of

 1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
-Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Basics" and "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://www.resdac.org/articles/cms-price-payment-standardization-overview)
+Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCls) or other payment adjustments such as those for teaching hospitals.
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).

 2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.

-3 Menzin, J., L. Boulanger, J. Marton, L. Guadagno, H. Dastani, R. Dirani, A. Phillips, and H. Shah.
+Menzin, J., L. Boulanger, J. Marton, L. Guadagno, H. Dastani, R. Dirani, A. Phillips, and H. Shah.
 "The Economic Burden of Chronic Obstructive Pulmonary Disease (COPD) in a U.S. Medicare Population."
 [In Eng].
 Respir Med 102, no. 9 (Sep 2008): 1248-56.